JiayuLi-997/DAF-for-churn/README.md

   organization={ACM}
 }
 ```
-If you have any problem about this work or dataset, please contact with Jiayu Li (jy-li20@mails.tsinghua.edu.cn)
+If you have any problem about this work or dataset, please contact with Min Zhang at z-m@tsinghua.edu.cn.

 ## Datasets
 We collected anonymous data from a real-world tile-matching puzzle mobile game.
 The open dataset contains logs of 4089 new users in two-month interactions.